Sailing Expeditions and Day Sails for Schools and Youth Groups

-If you wish to discuss the possibility of bringing your group on an Island Trust Sailing Training Expedition please get in touch by telephoning 01752 823007.
+If you wish to discuss the possibility of bringing your group on an Island Trust sail training expedition or day sail please get in touch by telephoning 01752 823007.

 Financial assistance is available towards the cost of voyages from The Island Trust Fund.

 All voyages are operated by The Island Trust’s trading subsidiary Island (Cutter) Ltd.